aarteaga1018/Coursera_Capstone/README.md

 • HITPARKEDCAR: Whether or not the collision involved hitting a parked car

 Furthermore, because of the existence of null values in some records, the data needs to be preprocessed before any further processing.

+# Preprocessing Data

+In order to prepare the data, the SEVERITYCODE data was balanced and resampled.
+Non-relevant columns were dropped,  missing values were corrected and encoding of the data were used to clean-up the data for attributes "WEATHER", "ROADCOND", and "LIGHTCOND".

+# Methodology

+The methodology used emcompasses Github respository, running Jupyter notebook from the IBM watson studio.
+Using packages such as Pandas, NumPy, and Sklearn to preprocess data and build machine learning models.

+After reviewing the data, Exploratory Data Analysis was used to focus efforts on important features to predict the severity of an accident in Seattle.
+The features include "WEATHER", "ROADCOND", and "LIGHTCOND" with SEVERITYCODE being the target variable.

+Using Predictive Modeling and Evaluation, decided on using three Machine Learning models with test and train data: KNN (K-Nearest Neighbors), Decision Tree and Linear Regression.

+# Results